50-100% iops lost due to bluefs_preextend_wal_files = false

 I think this is REALLY ugly.
 Bluestore is just wasting 1/3 to 1/2 random iops performance.
 It must be fixed :)

-#4 Updated by Vitaliy Filippov about 2 years ago
+#4 Updated by Vitaliy Filippov over 2 years ago

 Yes, I've thought of that but I haven't tested it...
 However this is rather strange then.
 Who does the fsync if BlueFS isn't writing to WALs? sync_file_range is called with unsafe flags so it's something else...